 There are several forest trails for adventurous visitors to explore.
 You may spot monkeys sitting on trees and raptors flying in the sky if you’re lucky.
 Unfortunately, I didn’t have any luck spotting them this morning.

-It is advisable to bring your water as there is no food and drink stores.
+It is advisable to bring your water as there are no food and drink stores available.
 There is a toilet near the entrance.

-Note: Bring along the insect repellent, drinking water, and wear a good pair of walking shoes.
-There are tons of mosquitoes while I was trekking down to Tanjung Tuan’s beach.
+Note: Bring insect-repellent drinking water and wear good walking shoes.
+I encountered many mosquitoes while trekking down to Tanjung Tuan’s beach.

 The History of Cape Rachado

 The early history of Cape Rachado is mostly unverified.
 Unofficial accounts trace back to 1511 when the Portuguese settled in Melaka.
 The name Rachado means ‘Broken Cape,’ according to Wikipedia.
 Other sources claim the cape was named after a Portuguese captain.

 Cape Rachado is believed to be the oldest lighthouse in Malaysia.
 The Portuguese built the first version, and the British constructed the second version in 1817.
 In 1990, a second tower was erected to house the MEASAT radar.

 b.
 Muzium Tentera Darat (Army Museum Port Dickson)